 Managing Aggressive Behavior Training Certification Course

-The Managing Agressive Behavior (MAB) Trainer Certification Course is an intensive, hands-on course that will prepare participants to train and implement the MAB crisis management training for their organizations.
+The Managing Aggressive Behavior (MAB) Trainer Certification Course is an intensive, hands-on course that will prepare participants to train and implement the MAB crisis management training for their organizations.
 This course is appropriate for any professional who wants to be qualified to train their staff how to prevent and effectively manage crisis situations in a supportive, compassionate, and trauma responsive manner.

 Managing Aggressive Behavior is a trauma responsive crisis management training course that focuses on prevention through building relationships, supporting individual empowerment, and developing new skills.